 Our emollients have a very strong affinity with the skin and are recommended for many cosmetic applications such as:

-- Body care: lotions, dry oils, combined care of mothers and infants
+- Body care: lotions, dry oils, combined mother and baby care

 - Hair care: balms, hair conditioners, healing serums

-The strong affinity of our emollients with the skin also enables them to enrich the composition of specific formulations for skin with atopic tendency.
-With our emollients, your cosmetic formulations will be able to guarantee the reinforcement of cutaneous barrier, protection, and comfort of use.
+The strong affinity of our emollients with the skin also allows them to enrich the composition of specific formulations for skin with atopic tendencies.
+With our emollients, your cosmetic formulations will be able to guarantee the reinforcement of the skin barrier, protection, and comfort of use.

 Phytosqualan is our olive-sourced emollient.
-Its is a high performing natural emollient, bringing optimal comfort to the skin.
+It is a highly effective natural emollient, which provides optimal comfort for the skin.

-Phytosqualan promotes a faster restoration of the skin barrier function.
-Thanks to its great moisturizing properties and its protective action, the use of Phytosqualan shows a significant improvement of skin elasticity, firmness, and of course, moisturizing.
+Phytosqualan promotes a faster restoration of the skin’s barrier function.
+Thanks to its great moisturizing properties and its protective action, the use of Phytosqualan shows a significant improvement in the elasticity, firmness and of course the hydration of the skin.

-It also brings comfort in the application of the formula, thanks to its good spreading properties and skin penetration.
+It also brings comfort in the application of the formula, thanks to its good spreading and penetration properties in the skin.

-Olive oil is mainly composed by triglycerides, containing fatty acids, and by a minor fraction of unsaponifiables.
-This fraction is where can be found squalene or tocopherols for instance, which have very good actions on the epidermis hydration.
-Insapolive is a fraction of unsaponifiables from olive oil, to which we added squalene to enrich it.
+Olive oil is mainly composed of triglycerides, containing fatty acids, and a minor fraction of unsaponifiable matter.
+This fraction contains squalene or tocopherols, for example, which have a very good effect on the hydration of the epidermis.
+Insapolive is an unsaponifiable fraction derived from olive oil, to which we have added squalene to enrich it.

-Insapolive thus have very good moisturizing properties, and also spreading and absorption.
-It also has an efficient soothing and regenerating properties of the epithelium; this is why it is used in the preparation of after-sun protections.
-Its photoprotector activity makes it a good ingredient for sun protection products.
+Insapolive therefore has very good moisturising, spreading and absorbing properties.
+It also has an effective soothing and regenerating effect on the epithelium, which is why it is used in the preparation of after-sun protections.
+Its photoprotective activity makes it a good ingredient for sun protection products.

-Biophytosebum is a natural emollient, also olive-sourced, with dry feel.
-Very easy to use in the oily part of the formulation, it restores the suppleness of the epidermis, is a great long-lasting moisturizer, and is a smooth-carrier for active ingredients.
+Biophytosebum is a natural emollient, also from the olive, with a dry feel.
+Very easy to use in the oily part of the formulation, it restores the suppleness of the epidermis, is an excellent long-lasting moisturiser, and is a smooth carrier for the active ingredients.
 It is a sustainable alternative to silicones.

-Biophytosebum also adds comfort to the finished product, thanks to its easy spreadability and quick penetration of the skin.
-It gives a dry and velvety after-feel, which is a great asset for the sensoriality of the formulation, such as in cream care for instance.
+Biophytosebum also adds comfort to the finished product, due to its spreadability and rapid penetration into the skin.
+It gives a dry and velvety after-feel, which is an asset for the sensoriality of the formulation, as in cream skincare for example.

 Its applications are numerous, from skin care creams to massage oils, but also for make-up with care effects, shaving or deodorant products, and sun and after-sun products.
-It is also a great ingredient for hair products, thanks to its deep hydration properties.
+It is also an excellent ingredient for hair products, thanks to its deep moisturising properties.

-Sophim MC30 is an economic versatile base oil.
-It is hydrogenated polyisobutene, a polymer offering moisturizing and waterproof properties.
-This light emollient is a clear fluid oil, with properties similar to squalane.
+Sophim MC30 is an economical and versatile base oil.
+It is made from hydrogenated polyisobutene, a polymer with moisturising and waterproofing properties.
+This light emollient is a clear fluid oil with squalane-like properties.
 It is also a good fixating agent, providing stability to the formula.

-It restores the skin suppleness, and has good spreading properties and fast absorption capacities.
+It restores skin suppleness, and has good spreading properties and rapid absorption capabilities.

-Sophim MC30’s applications are mainly for hair care as it gives a silky touch, and conditions hair without build-up, and for make-up, thanks to its ability to help the pigments to disperse.
+Applications of Sophim MC30 are mainly for hair care, as it gives a silky feel, and conditions the hair without build-up, and for make-up, due to its ability to help pigments disperse.